Reviews for Penfold Theatre Company Performances

 Kareem Badr's performance as Antonio Salieri in Liz Fisher's rework of AMADEUS is mesmerizing.
 The chaos of the play succeeds impressively in reflecting the chaos of his character’s mind.

 In the early 1990's Spanish chef Ferran Adriá came up with "deconstructed food," an approach in which a dish is served with its primary ingredients presented separately.
 The idea was that diners should be able to re-assemble them so as to experience the dish anew in an entirely personal experience.
-The essence of a classic dish is maintained but its form is broken down so one has greater appreciation of the parts that make …
+The essence of a classic dish is maintained but its form is broken down so one has greater appreciation of the parts that make up …

 Read more »